Skip to main content

 INSEAD alumni, faculty, staff, and board members may nominate an INSEAD alumnus, including self-nominations.

-Shortlisted nominees will be required to provide additional materials including:
+Shortlisted nominees are invited to provide additional materials such as:

 Winner Engagement Opportunities